-The artist book designed by Winfried Heininger (Kodoji Press) features Dewe Mathews' photographs alongside what s known as the Geneva Notebook, the first half of Shelley's original manuscript.
-The author s scrawled handwriting, with crossed-out words and inky additions, contrasts in its spirited energy to the stark mountains and human-made tunnels that bore through the landscape.
+The artist book designed by Winfried Heininger (Kodoji Press) and commissioned by the Foundation, features Dewe Mathews' photographs alongside what s known as the Geneva Notebook, the first half of Shelley's original manuscript.
+The author's scrawled handwriting, with crossed-out words and inky additions, contrasts in its spirited energy to the stark mountains and human-made tunnels that bore through the landscape.

 It was shortlisted for the Photo Text Book Award at the Rencontres d'Arles.